carlhenrikrolf/microtonOS/README.md

 **Cables and adapters.**
 USB, TRS, and RCA adapters and cables are all necessary.
+I'm using a CME WIDI Master adapter for MIDI over bluetooth.
 DIN-5 for midi can be useful.

 **Software.**